St Peter's Church, Aldrington

 St Peter's Church is a Roman Catholic church in the Aldrington area of Hove, part of the English city of Brighton and Hove.
 It is one of three Roman Catholic churches in Hove and one of eleven in the wider city area.
 Built between 1912 and 1915 in a red-brick Romanesque style, its tall campanile forms a local landmark.
 It has been listed at Grade II by English Heritage in view of its architectural importance.

 History

 Hove's first Roman Catholic church was the Church of the Sacred Heart on Norton Road.
 Early in the 20th century, its priest paid £600 for a plot of land on Portland Road—a main road running westwards from Hove towards Aldrington and Portslade—with the intention of establishing a new church there.
 A hall, dedicated to St Peter, was built on this site in 1902, and Mass was first celebrated there in 1904.
 It was part of the parish of the Church of the Sacred Heart until 1920, when it became its own separate parish.
 An architect called Dixon submitted plans for a new church in 1912; in September of that year the local Council granted permission for building work to begin, but his designs were abandoned and a different architect, Claude Kelly, was chosen.
 He submitted his own design in 1913.
+It was similar to a church, St Saviour's Church, Lewisham, that he previously designed in 1909.